The Practical Kitchen

 Because ciabatta is a very free-form bread, you don't need a special pan to bake it.
 Just plop it onto a parchment lined sheet pan, and you can bake this mini ciabatta in your oven or in a toaster oven if that's all you've got!

-• Flour - Regular all purpose flour!
-I use King Arthur Baking Company's all purpose flour which has a slightly higher protein content (closer to a bread flour, which gives you a chewier, more elastic bread) than other brands of all-purpose flour, so if you're using a different brand of flour you may have better results with their bread flour.
+My ciabatta recipe uses regular all-purpose flour!
+I use King Arthur Baking Company's all-purpose flour, which has a slightly higher protein content (closer to bread flour) than other brands of all-purpose flour, so if you're using a different brand of flour, you may have better results with their bread flour.

 If you're new to baking or bread making this is a great place to start.
 You can do this!